matteoferla/Poised-Fragment-library-design/README.md

 Consequently, the most common synthons in give subsets were found and used as a reference set.
 One issue is that the datasets have different powerlaw like distributions.

-Number of compounds per synthon from a 1M randomly drawn subset (or full 0.5M for LC):
+Summary of the distribution of the number of compounds that are 0.7 USRCAT Score distance to a synthon from a 1M randomly drawn subset (or full 0.5M for LC):

 | dataset            |   count |   mean |   std |   min |   25% |   50% |   75% |   max |   ≥10 |          α |
 |:-------------------|--------:|-------:|------:|------:|------:|------:|------:|------:|------:|-----------:|